 IF(CreatedById <> null, CreatedDate, null)

-- Otherwise, the formula checks the CreatedById field is not null.
+- Otherwise, the formula checks that the CreatedById field is not null.
 If it is, we return the CreatedDate.

-Note: If CreateById and LastModifiedById fields are not null, it means the record has been created and modified at least once.
+Note: If the CreateById and LastModifiedById fields are not null, it means the record has been created and modified at least once.

 Formula #2